nztim/laravel-systems/src/Ipbl/readme.md

 * Add `Ipbl::evaluate404()` to your 404 handler, add IPs that scan for .env files.
 * Use `Ipbl::add()` in places that handle bad form requests, e.g. triggering honeypot, Turnstile, etc.
 * Choose a severity depending on the request, an IP reaching 100 points is blocked.
-* Ipbl script gathers list, produces and installs apache blocklist.conf.
-* View full list with `ipbl:show` command
+* View full list with `ipbl:show` command.
+* Application blocklist is uploaded to central server.
+* Cron script installs combined blocklist as `/etc/apache/ipbl.conf`.